Phase-change material

-A phase change material (PCM) is a substance which releases/absorbs sufficient energy at phase transition to provide useful heat or cooling.
+A phase-change material (PCM) is a substance which releases/absorbs sufficient energy at phase transition to provide useful heat or cooling.
 Generally the transition will be from one of the first two fundamental states of matter - solid and liquid - to the other.
 The phase transition may also be between non-classical states of matter, such as the conformity of crystals, where the material goes from conforming to one crystalline structure to conforming to another, which may be a higher or lower energy state.

-The energy released/absorbed by phase transition from solid to liquid, or vice versa, the heat of fusion is generally much higher than the sensible heat.
-Ice, for example, requires 333.55 J/g to melt, but then water will rise one degree further with the addition of just 4.18 J/g.
-Water/ice is therefore a very useful phase change material and has been used to store winter cold to cool buildings in summer since at least the time of the Achaemenid Empire.
+The energy required to change matter from a solid phase to a liquid phase is known as the enthalpy of fusion.
+The enthalpy of fusion does not contribute to a rise in temperature.
+As such, any heat energy added while the matter is undergoing a phase change will not produce a rise in temperature.
+The enthalpy of fusion is generally much larger than the specific heat capacity, meaning that a large amount of heat energy can be absorbed while the matter remains isothermic.
+Ice, for example, requires 333.55 J/g to melt, but water will rise one degree further with the addition of just 4.18 J/g.
+Water/ice is therefore a very effective phase change material and has been used to store winter cold to cool buildings in summer since at least the time of the Achaemenid Empire.

-By melting and solidifying at the phase change temperature (PCT), a PCM is capable of storing and releasing large amounts of energy compared to sensible heat storage.
+By melting and solidifying at the phase-change temperature (PCT), a PCM is capable of storing and releasing large amounts of energy compared to sensible heat storage.
 Heat is absorbed or released when the material changes from solid to liquid and vice versa or when the internal structure of the material changes; PCMs are accordingly referred to as latent heat storage (LHS) materials.